 Students culminate their study program by taking PHS 508 Public Health Internship and PHS 507 Applied Master Project.
 A minimum of 45 semester hours with a cumulative average of 3.0 or "B" (on a 4.0 scale) or higher are required to earn the degree.
 The Graduate Comprehensive Examination must be taken and successfully pass with an aggregate score of 80 percent or above before graduation.
-The Graduate English Competency Examination must be passed during the first semester of graduate studies at Jackson State University and must be passed before graduation.
 Students who fail this test must successfully complete English 500-Advanced Laboratory Writing during their second semester of enrollment.